ChylerDev/BAE/README.md

 Coming soon

 ---
+## Usage

+It should be noted that the factories within this library use std::shared_ptr, which means that any pointer-level copying will not copy the managed objects.
+This means that improper care of copying could yield to, for example, a generator running twice per process loop which is likely not the intended use.

+---
 ## Note:

 The project will build the executibles and copy the necessary shared libs to repository root/bin for easy access of the binaries.

+---
+## Future Expanion

+* Modifiers to add:
+	* Pan
+	* Fade in/out
+	* Equalizer